Sports

 b.

-The importance of maintaining good health habits for life (such as
+The importance of maintaining good health habits for life (such

-performance in sports activities
+health and your performance in sports activities

 c.

-The importance of maintaining a healthy diet.
+The importance of maintaining a healthy diet

 3.